 However, have you ever thought about what could happen if you could no longer do your job?

 What would happen if you became sick, ill, injured, and disabled?

 How would you pay your bills if you could not work?

-Moreover, how your lack of income affects your family?
+Moreover, how does your lack of income affect your family?

 What will happen to your future, financially and emotionally?

 These are serious questions that need answering.
-As we will discuss, a disability happens anytime.
+As we will discuss, a disability happens at any time.

 A disability quickly affects your future plans and the lifestyle you worked so hard for.

 - How Disability Insurance Protects Your Wealth

 - Elements Of A Strong Disability Insurance Policy For Nurses